eatdust/astroscan/README.md

 Astroscan is a simple interactive interface for controlling digital cameras for doing astronomical imaging, but not only!

+You can use it for timelapse, stop-motion, anything that requires you to automatically remote control a digital camera.
+Its simple interface is designed to work through any weak internet connexion.
+For instance, Astroscan can be run onto a Raspberry Pi on which your camera and harddrive are plugged, and you can control everything remotely through a wifi connexion.

 Please ensure that you have a working installation of [gphoto2](https://github.com/gphoto/gphoto2) as well as [python-gphoto2](https://github.com/jim-easterbrook/python-gphoto2).
 Astroscan